Total Cholesterol Goals

 In general, a statin drug should be started at a lower dose and raised incrementally until healthy cholesterol levels are maintained.
 Patients should immediately tell their doctor about any unusual muscle discomfort or weakness, fever, nausea or vomiting, or darkening of urine color.

 A specific safety concern with statins is an uncommon condition called myopathy, in which a patient may experience muscle pains and certain lab tests may be elevated.
 A myopathy called rhabdomyolysis can lead to kidney failure, but fortunately its occurrence is very rare.
 The risk for myopathy/rhabdomyolysis is highest at higher doses and in older people (over 65 years), those with hyperthyroidism, and those with renal insufficiency (kidney disease).
 Both statins and fibrates carry a risk for myopathy.
-The combination of the two drugs increases this side effect.
-Some people who use a statin-fibrate combination withdraw from the regimen because of muscle discomfort.
+Other drugs may also interact with statins to increase the risk for myopathy. .

 Interactions with Drugs and Food.
 Statins may have some adverse interactions with other drugs, including other cholesterol-lowering medications.
 Patients should tell their doctors about any other medications they are taking.
 Medications that should never be taken along with statins include protease inhibitors, telaprevir, cyclosporine, macrolide antibiotics, and certain antifungals.
 Grapefruit juice and Seville oranges can increase the blood levels of certain statins.

 For many years, high doses of niacin (vitamin B3) were considered a treatment option for low HDL cholesterol and high LDL cholesterol and triglyceride levels.
-However, in 2011, the National Institutes of Health halted a clinical trial on adding high-dose niacin to statin treatment.
-The researchers found that while this drug combination did raise HDL levels, it did not reduce the risk of cardiovascular events, including heart attacks and stroke, any more than the statin alone .
+However, recent research has shown that niacin does not add to the benefit of a statin alone for reducing the risk of cardiovascular events, including heart attacks and stroke.
+In addition, niacin can cause unpleasant and potentially dangerous side effects.

-Brands.
-Fibrates (sometimes called fibric acid derivatives) break down the particles that make triglycerides.
 Gemfibrozil (Lopid, generic) is the standard fibrate.
-It is usually taken twice a day, 30 minutes before breakfast and before the evening meal.
-Other fibrates include fenofibrate (Tricor, Lofibra) and fenofibric acid (Trilipix).
+Other fibrates include fenofibrate (Tricor, Lofibra) and fenofibric acid (Trilipix)..

 Brands.
-Cholestyramine (Questran, Questran Light, generic) is commonly used in a powder that is dissolved in liquid.
+Cholestyramine (generic) is commonly used in a powder that is dissolved in liquid.
 Colesevelam (Welchol) is available in tablet form.
-Colestipol (Colestid, generic) is another type of resin drug.
+Colestipol (Colestid, generic) is another type of bile acid resin drug.

 Side Effects.
-None of these drugs poses major risks.
-Most, however, cause constipation, heartburn, gas, and other gastrointestinal problems, side effects that many people cannot tolerate.
+Bile acid resins commonly cause constipation, heartburn, gas, and other gastrointestinal problems, side effects that many people cannot tolerate.
 Colesevelam, a newer resin, appears to have significantly fewer of these side effects.
+Bile-acid binding drugs may contribute to calcium loss and increase the risk for osteoporosis.
+Long-term use can cause deficiencies in vitamins A, D, E, and K and can elevate triglyceride levels.

-Bile-acid binding resins may also interfere with the absorption of other medications, including digoxin, thyroid replacement hormones, warfarin, beta-blocker drugs, and a number of medications used to treat low blood sugar.
-In order to prevent drug interactions, other drugs should be taken one hour before or 4 - 6 hours after taking the bile acid-binding resins.
+Bile acid resins may interfere with the absorption of other medications, including digoxin, thyroid replacement hormones, warfarin, beta-blocker drugs, and a number of medications used to treat low blood sugar.
+In order to prevent drug interactions, other drugs should be taken one hour before or 4 - 6 hours after taking the bile acid resin.

 Ezetimibe (Zetia) blocks absorption of cholesterol that comes from food.
-Ezetimibe is usually prescribed in combination with other cholesterol-lowering drugs, when diet and the other drug alone do not work well enough.
-Examples are:
+Ezetimibe is usually prescribed in combination with a statin when diet and the other drug alone do not work well enough.
+It may also be prescribed in combination with fenofibrate.

-Vytorin, is a combination of ezetimbe and the statin simvastatin in a single pill.
-This combination pill should not be used along with fibrate drugs.
+Vytorin is a combination of ezetimibe and the statin simvastatin in a single pill.
+Liptruzet combines ezetimibe and the statin atorvastatin in a single pill.
+These combination pills should not be used along with fibrate drugs.

 The absolute mandate for improving cholesterol levels is to first make changes in lifestyle (both diet and exercise).
 Even when drugs are used, healthy diet and physical activity are critical companions.

-There are many major dietary approaches for protecting health, such as the Mediterranean diet, which emphasizes fruits, vegetables, and healthy types of fats.
+There are many dietary approaches for protecting heart health, such as the Mediterranean diet, which emphasizes fruits, vegetables, and healthy types of fats.
 Doctors generally agree on the following recommendations for heart protection:

-After embarking on any heart healthy diet, it generally takes an average of 3 - 6 months before any noticeable reduction in cholesterol occurs.
+After starting a heart healthy diet, it generally takes an average of 3 - 6 months before any noticeable reduction in cholesterol occurs.
 However, some people see improved levels in as few as 4 weeks.
 An intensive program may be necessary to achieve significant improvements in cholesterol levels and to reduce heart risk factors.

 Even moderate exercise reduces the risk of heart attack and stroke.
 Current guidelines recommend at least 30 minutes of moderate-intensity physical activity on five or more days per week for a total of at least 150 minutes per week.